-Here ne is the electronic charge density in the valance band.
-Thus, ne is proportional to the electron's probability density in the valance band.
+Here ne is the electronic charge density of the valance band.
+Thus, ne is proportional to the electron's probability density of the valance band.
 Considering electron pair hopping we can say, when electrical field is applied, electron transfer occurs from one molecular site to another.
-Quantum technique may be used to verify whether electron transfer from one site to another site of a system is possible or not.
+Quantum technique may be used to verify whether electron transferred from one site to another site of a system is possible or not.
 For electrical conductors electron transfer must be quantum mechanically allowed and transfer integral would be positive in sign as DC conductivity is proportional to the square root of the transfer integral [8].
-If we replace electrons in the valance orbital we shall get an expression for the calculation of electrical conductivity.
-Thus, DC conductivity may be defined in terms of charge density and kinetic energy as where $\rho e$ is charge density of valance electron and $B_a$ is the proportionality constant known as conversion parameter [8].
-If we know the value of valence electron density and transfer integral of any conductor we shall get the value of electrical conductivity of that conductor at any temperature provided that value of $B_a$ at that temperature is known.
+If we replace electronic velocity (v) by \sqrt{KE} in Equation 2.2, where KE is the kinetic energy integral of electrons in the valance orbital we shall get an expression of the calculation for the electrical conductivity.
+Thus, DC conductivity may be defined in terms of charge density and kinetic energy as where ρe is charge density of valance electron and B_a is the proportionality constant known as conversion parameter [8].
+If we know the value of valence electron density and transfer integral of any conductor we shall get the value of electrical conductivity of that conductor at any temperature provided that value of B_a at that temperature is known.
 From Equation 2.3 it is obvious that a positive value of KE implies electron transfer is quantum mechanically allowed.
 On the other hand, 0 or negative value of KE implies that the respective process is forbidden.